rasbt/LLMs-from-scratch/.github/ISSUE_TEMPLATE/bug_report.md

 assignees: rasbt
 body:
   - type: markdown
+    attributes:
+      value: |
+        Thank you for taking the time to report an issue.
+Please fill out the details below to help us resolve it.

   - type: textarea
     attributes:
       label: Bug description
       description: A description of the issue.
       placeholder: |
-        Please provide description of what the bug or issue is.
+        Please provide a description of what the bug or issue is.
     validations:
       required: true